Search for the DNA test or DNA testing provider that you’re interested in and read the reviews to help you decide which

 For tests that assess your genetic predisposition to medications (aka pharmacogenetic tests), these types of DNA tests can also be found in our Health Testing section.
 For your predisposition to a specific medication, please enter the condition into the search bar at the top of this page and you’ll be able to see if we list a test for it.
 The results are intended to assist a health professional when discussing any treatment options – you should not make any decisions about your health based on these results alone.

-Craig studied biology at the University of Edinburgh before moving into eCommerce.
+Craig studied ecology at the University of Edinburgh before moving into eCommerce.
 He spent four years at Microsoft before helping to start three successful eCommerce companies.
 Craig later became an eCommerce consultant and freelance...

 Rebecca is a graduate of Royal Holloway and Bath Spa, where she studied Classics and Creative Writing respectively.
 As Features Editor, she researches and writes about the latest developments in consumer DNA...

 Tim Bell began his career in publishing at Oxford University Press in 1996, latterly working for the educational publishers Kingfisher, the Barbara Levy literary agency, and the Bertelsmann group.